MitulMistry/steam-top-sellers-cli-gem/README.md

 # Steam Top Sellers

-This is a simple CLI gem used to find the currently top selling games on the [Steam Store](http://store.steampowered.com/).
+This is a simple Ruby CLI gem used to find the currently top selling games on the [Steam Store](http://store.steampowered.com/).

 ## Installation

-Clone this GitHub repository, then run:
+To install the application as a gem, clone this GitHub repository, then run:

-    $ gem install steam-top-sellers.gem
+    $ gem install steam-top-sellers

 ## Usage

-Run:
+Once installed as a gem, run:

     $ steam-top-sellers

 Then follow on-screen instructions.

+You can also run `bin/steam-top-sellers` to run the application without installing the gem.
+To build a new version of the gem, run `gem build`.

 ## License